Missouri

 Legislative Status

-HB 2528 and HB 2444 introduced but did not advance this session.
-Expected to be reintroduced in 2027.
+Deferred until 2027.
+HB 2528 and HB 2444 were introduced but did not advance this session.
+Sponsors plan to reintroduce in 2027.

 Sponsored by: Rep. Jeff Knight (HB 2528)